abd-elrahman-mohamed-anter/AzureDEVOPS-GitOps/README.md

 ---

-### Git Detached HEAD
+## Git Detached HEAD

-The pipeline checkout was running in a detached HEAD state.
+The Azure DevOps pipeline checkout was running in a detached HEAD state.

-Because of that, pushing directly to the branch caused an error.
+Because of this, pushing directly to the branch caused an error.

 I used: